Elevation: 7,740 ft

 This peak is not in the book.
 This peak can be climbed as part of a three-peak traverse described at the following link: The Giveout Triple Play.
 Published November 2019

 Shale Point is the first of two ranked summits on a ridgeline that is separated from the higher Snowslide Ridge to the south by Snowslide Canyon.
 It has Montpelier Creek to the west (leading down to Montpelier Reservoir) and Crow Creek Road to the east.
-This is a fun ridge scramble from Crow Creek Road at the base of the Southeast Shoulder, where the road makes a sharp turn L/N. USGS Meade Peak
+This is a fun ridge scramble from Crow Creek Road at the base of the southeast shoulder where the road makes a sharp turn left/north.
+USGS Meade Peak

 Southeast Shoulder/South Ridge, Class 2

 Crow Creek Road/FSR-111 is located 6.9 miles east of Montpelier, ID on US-89.
 Leave Montpelier at the Phillips 66 gas station at the junction of US-89 and US-30.
-Turn L/N onto Crow Creek Road.
+Turn left/north onto Crow Creek Road.
 At 2.0 miles, pass the upper end of the Montpelier Reservoir.
 At 4.5 miles, reach a junction with FSR-801 (signed).
-Park on the L/N side of Crow Creek Road in a pullout about 100 feet before reaching this junction.
-You are now at the base of the Southeast Shoulder of Shale Point.
+Park on the left/north side of Crow Creek Road in a pullout about 100 feet before reaching this junction.
+You are now at the base of the southeast shoulder of Shale Point.
 The elevation here is 6,705 feet.

-From the parking pullout, climb WNW up the steep sagebrush slope.
+From the parking pullout, climb west-northwest up the steep sagebrush slope.
 For a short stretch, you will find a use/game trail to help.
 The underlying gravel/dirt is a bit loose.
-Weave and grind it out to reach much tamer terrain higher up, bending R/NW as you gain altitude.
-Once you reach the long, South Ridge (the summit ridge), scramble northward for ½ mile to reach the high point of Shale Point.
+Weave and grind it out to reach much tamer terrain higher up, bending right/northwest as you gain altitude.
+Once you reach the LONG south ridge, follow it north for ½ mile to reach the high point of Shale Point.
 This ridge section is a combination of easy scrub and a scree/gravel base.
 The summit of Shale Point is a raised hump with a small cairn.